puzzlet/WikiAtlas_scripts/README.md

 NOTE : THIS DOCUMENTATION IS UNDER INTENSIVE WRITING.

 # WikimapsAtlas
+## Introduction
+**Problem:** Making encyclopedic maps for Wikipedia have been for years an highly manual process resulting in a poor supply of maps that is unable to meet the demand of accurate and updated maps for various projects and languages.

+**Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used Wikipedia:Map\_Workshops cartographic styles together with the latest and most accurate open geographic data.

+**Wikimedia Fundation & IEG:** The design and development of this project is supported through an [Individual Engagement Grant](http://meta.wikimedia.org/wiki/Grants:IEG/Wikimaps_Atlas) from the Wikimedia Foundation.

+## Repository

 This repository provides a mechanism to generate [TopoJSON](https://github.com/mbostock/topojson) and [SVG](http://en.wikipedia.org/wiki/SVG) maps for data visualization.

+**Style:** Generated SVGs follow the Wikipedia:Map Workshop cartographic guidelines.

+**Data biding:** Generated SVGs are all build according to a standard structure.
+Polygons have clear `id`, which allow easy data biding.

-It helps to dowload and process publicly available GIS resources into elegant, web and data friendly maps.
+**Process improvement:** _Wikimaps Atlas_ tremendously ease the dowload and processing of publicly available GIS resources into elegant (Wikipedia maps guidelines complient), web friendly and data binding friendly maps.

 ## Getting Started